 Guess I should get ready for actual work tomorrow, I'm not lucky enough to be flown out here just for the food.

-Friday Squid Blogging: Hoax Squid-Like Creature - The weird squid-like creature floating around Bristol Harbour is a hoax.
-As usual, you can also use this squid post to talk about the security stories in...
+Friday Squid Blogging: Being a Jumbo Squid - Fictional imaginings of a jumbo squid that was caught and killed in 1957.
+As usual, you can also use this squid post to talk about the security stories i...